Seedy-Fiuba-Grupo-5/Backend-payments-sc/README.md

 docker-compose up [-d]
 ```
 This command will start two services:
-- hh_node: It is a service of nodes where the smart contract is deployed.
+- sc: It is a service of hardhat's nodes where the smart contract is deployed.
 - web: It is the backend payments service which needs to interact with the
 smart contract through the hh_node service.

-The web service will wait until a file deployments/localhost/Seedifyuba.json exists,
+The `web` service will wait until a file deployments/localhost/Seedifyuba.json exists,
 to start up.
-This file is created the first time hh_node is executed.
-When these
+This file is created for the first time when `sc` service is executed.
+When
-services are stopped but not destroyed, then this file will be kept in containers
+these services are stopped but not destroyed, then this file will be kept in containers
-shared volume.
+shared volume, so the `web` will not wait for the `sc` to start.
+This is only useful when
+pushing code to the repository where pipeline build containers from cero.
+Locally, we will
+have to wait for it looking (with our eyes) at services logs.

 ### Test
 #### Test backend payments